ucchejbb/epanet-manual/docs/3_network_model.rst

    .. figure:: media/image28.png
       :alt: Physical Components in a Water Distribution System

-      Physical components in a water distribution system.
+      Physical Components in a Water Distribution System.
    ..